Good health, clean water and nutritious food are a child’s right.

-UNICEF Australia currently supports the following WASH programs:
+UNICEF Australia currently directly supports the following WASH programs:

 Program snapshot: Keeping girls in school in Zimbabwe

-UNICEF programs to bring clean, running water and improved sanitation into schools is having a positive impact on the number of girls who complete primary school and go on to secondary school.
-Education also supports their opportunities into adulthood and reduces their chances of marrying and bearing children early, being exposed to labour, or worse.
+UNICEF programs bring clean, running water and improved sanitation into schools; directly impacting the number of girls able to complete primary school and go on to secondary school.

 “Without good toilets, many young girls